 The Associate Director, California Central Valley River Restoration will help American Rivers develop and implement exciting and inspiring projects to protect and restore rivers and floodplains in the Sacramento and San Joaquin River watersheds and Delta to increase resiliency to climate change, support natural biodiversity, increase nature access and flood safety among vulnerable communities, and promote a river stewardship ethic among California decision makers.
-We are seeking a team member who is capable of developing and managing on-the-ground restoration projects from conception to implementation, including securing funding, managing budgets and schedules for state and federal grants, and coordinating with multiple agencies, partners, and consultants in the Central Valley.
-Our Central Valley program works to protect native fisheries and aquatic species, improve water quality for people and the environment, and expand use of natural solutions in flood management and land use planning.
+We are seeking a team member who is capable of developing and managing on-the-ground restoration projects from conception to implementation, including securing funding, managing budgets, and schedules for state and federal grants, and coordinating with multiple agencies, partners, and consultants in the Central Valley.
+Our Central Valley program works to protect native fisheries and aquatic species, improve water quality for people and the environment, and expand the use of natural solutions in flood management and land use planning.
 We are looking for a genuine team player and someone with the desire and ability to restore California’s Central Valley rivers and streams.
-The position will report to the California Conservation Director and will work closely with the numerous partner organizations, including other conservation groups, government agencies, universities, and communities.
+The position will report to the California Conservation Director and will work closely with numerous partner organizations, including other conservation groups, government agencies, universities, and communities.
 In addition to project management, the Associate Director, California Central Valley River Restoration will contribute policy and technical expertise to our efforts to restore Central Valley floodplain functions and reform flood management policy at the state and national level.

 American Rivers’ vision is to restore vibrant river corridors across the Central Valley to increase resiliency to climate change and tackle two of the region’s most persistent problems – devastating floods, drought, and declining fisheries.
-Expanding floodways and restoring floodplains will restore fish and bird habitat, protect communities from flooding, increase groundwater storge, improve reservoir flexibility and associated water supply reliability, and enhance the quality of life for residents of the valley.
+Expanding floodways and restoring floodplains will restore fish and bird habitats, protect communities from flooding, increase groundwater storage, improve reservoir flexibility and associated water supply reliability, and enhance the quality of life for residents of the valley.
 American Rivers is building its capacity to shape and influence policies – such as the Central Valley Flood Protection Plan, the Bay-Delta Water Quality Control Plan, and the Sustainable Groundwater Management Act – to increase resiliency to climate change, restore Central Valley fish and bird habitat, improve water supply security, and protect communities from flooding.